Healthy lifestyles for children and families

 Every primary school child in a Haringey government-funded school can get free school meals.
 Please see our free school meals pages for further information.

-Haringey’s exercise and sports offer
+Haringey's exercise and sport offer

 Physical activity is incredibly important for children and adults to lead healthy lives.
 It is recommended that children do at least one hour of physical activity every day.